remblock/REMChain-Mainnet-Setup/README.md

 remcli transfer YOURACCOUNTNAME RECEIVERSACCOUNTNAME "AMOUNT REM" -p YOURACCOUNTNAME@transfer
 ```

-> This command line is used for making transfers, make sure that your wallet is unlocked before transferring your rewards.
+> This command line is used for making transfers, make sure that your wallet is unlocked before making any transfers.

 #
 # Additional REMCLI Command Lines